 the best practice would be to use a module and have the calculations done automatically based on the user inputting the thickness desired:

 With the part designed, the next consideration is manufacture.
-The easiest way to get a project from BlockSCAD (or OpenSCAD) into a CAM tool such as Carbide Create is to export a DXF.
+The easiest way to get a project from BlockSCAD (or OpenSCAD) into a CAM tool such as Carbide Create is to export a DXF or SVG.
 If this were done along the standard 2D view, one would get a rectangle as wide as the cube, but only as deep as the thickness, where instead what is wanted is the height, so the block needs to be rotated to provide a different view.
 As the above 2D drawing makes obvious the correct view for manufacture would be the front.

 In order to do this, one would create a checkbox (or Boolean) in BlockSCAD (or OpenSCAD).
-Unfortunately, support for 2D in the former is quite limited, so it will be necessary to model this in 3D, and then export to the latter to actually export a DXF beyond the most basic of geometry.
+Unfortunately, support for 2D in the former is quite limited, so it will be necessary to model this in 3D, and then export to the latter to actually export a DXF or SVG beyond the most basic of geometry.

 In theory one would simply assign an outer profile toolpath to the front view above, but actually manufacturing this is a bit problematic however, since a typical endmill such as a #201 only has ¾″ of flute length, slotting is hard, and wood is measured in rough cut, not finished dimensions.
-For the former see: https://docs.carbide3d.com/tutorials/tutorial-tooling/ and for the latter, consult a text on woodworking or a book such as R. Bruce Hoadley’s wonderful Understanding Wood: A Craftsman's Guide to Wood Technology.
+For the former see: https://docs.carbide3d.com/tutorials/tutorial-tooling/ and for the latter, consult a text on woodworking or a book such as R. Bruce Hoadley’s highly-recommended Understanding Wood: A Craftsman's Guide to Wood Technology.

 A further consideration is the matter of tooling ― it is necessary to consider the diameter of the endmill in cutting out the part, so it is necessary to add a few more variables including